blommegard/Phopher/README.markdown

 # Phöpher - Simple PHP Console in Cocoa.

-This is a simple PHP Console used
+Phöpher is a free application used to run small PHP-snippets.

 ## Features